mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 But here’s the problem:

-For those of us who *didn’t* grow up with a story of deserving more— for those who believed they deserved less, or simply “enough”— society, or even a small minority who believed they deserved more, slowly took our resources, piece by piece.
+For those of us who *didn’t* grow up with a story of deserving more, for those who believed they deserved less, or simply “enough”, society, or even a small minority who believed they deserved more, slowly took our resources, piece by piece.
 And we didn’t resist strongly, because our story didn’t prepare us to.